Rules & Forms

 Check-In Procedure

-Beside Shotguns, all equipment and supplies must be inspected at the check-in station on Sunday.
-See the Schedule for designated times and locations.
-No equipment check-in is scheduled for Monday.
+All firearms, archery bows, equipment and supplies must be inspected at the check-in station on Sunday.
+See the Schedule for designated times and locations of your check-in site.
 Equipment may be checked at any time before, during, or following the competition to ensure compliance with the event rules.

 Shotgun participants DO NOT need to check in their firearms or equipment prior to competing.